JohanurRahman/php-rest-api-myblog/README.md

-# php-rest-api-myblog
+# REST Api using PHP

-A basic application to work with rest api using php
+A basic blog application to work with rest api using php